fikunmi-ap/solana-improvement-documents/LRUCache.md

 concerns around the proposal have been raised.
 In addition, SIMD-110 is an "invasive" change as it requires changing parts of Solana core.

-The most minimal implementation that can achieve the same effects as (or better than) EIP-1559 and by extension SIMD-110 without the externalities of SIMD-110 is highly desirable.
+A less invasive implementation that can achieve the same effects as (or better than) EIP-1559 and by extension SIMD-110 without the externalities of SIMD-110 is highly desirable.